 Economic Development: In 2018, West Chester tracked more than $81.5 million in new capital investment.
 This new investment accounts for 88 projects totaling nearly 1.8 million square feet of commercial development, creating or retaining more than 1,200 jobs in the community.
 Our community continues to add businesses, bolstering our property tax diversity and offering a higher quality of life to our residents.

-Continuing as a Fiscal Watch Dog and Public Servant: I am a public servant working for West Chester, dedicated to prosperity for families and local business lead by an effective government.
+Good Government: I am a public servant working for West Chester, dedicated to prosperity for families and local business lead by an effective government.
 My mission is to make West Chester “The Best Place to Live” every year!
 I will consider only those spending initiatives which continue to push West Chester Township toward prosperity.
 I believe in a smaller, more competent government that uses money to also enable a higher quality of life for residents, instead of merely running the government.
 I believe in having a transparent government.
 All financial transactions, crime, fire, and road data are constantly being uploaded to our Township website in real time.
 I am an effective problem-solver who diligently works to not only to fix problems happening today but searches for issues that could be solved early in order to find a win-win solution for everyone involved.
 We need leaders that are stewards of the public trust so we can create a great community.